 For models with large state spaces solving the sets of linear equations is too processor intensive to do locally.
 We therefore integrate the module with the Hadoop MapReduce framework.
-An overview of this process is shown in Figure 3.
+An overview of this process is shown in Figure 4.

-In order to store $\mathcal{L}(s)$ , we set up a Hashmap indexed on the s-value of the Laplace transform.
+In order to store $\mathcal{L}(s)$, we set up a Hashmap indexed on the s-value of the Laplace transform.
 This has the advantage that any repeated s-values need only be calculated once.

-The list of s-values is then copied to a number of sequence files, a special file format containing key/value pairs which is used by Hadoop as an input to a MapReduce job.
-By additionally storing the quantity $\mathcal{L}(s)/s$ and inverting, we can easily retrieve the CDF of the passage time, for very little extra computation.
+The list of s-values is copied to a number of sequence files, a special file format containing key/value pairs which is used by Hadoop as an input to a MapReduce job.
+We set the s-values as the keys while at this stage the values are just placeholders for the results.
 Each sequence file corresponds to a Map task and the s-values are split evenly between them.
 It was necessary to do this explicitly as Hadoop's automatic file splitting functionality is aimed at much larger data files.
+Keys and values in a sequence file are required by Hadoop to be wrapped in a class which implements a custom comparable interface.
+While Hadoop has built-in support for certain Java primitives, it was necessary to create wrappers for Doubles and the open-source complex number library we used.